Perspective for April 2025

 The Parable of the Talents, (Matthew 25:14–30),is a Biblical story of a business owner going on a journey and leaving his staff in charge to both manage the business in his absence, and invest the monetary gifts given to each of them before he left.

-Upon his return, the question then and now, as God speaks to us is “what have you done with what I have given you?”
+Upon his return, the question then and the same now, we are always asked by God, “what have you done with what I have given you”?

 Wow, excuse me, is God really saying to his people, “what have you done?”
 Really God?
 Is it necessary for us to have an answer?
-Are you really expecting us to do something?
+Are you really expecting us to do something specific?

-What exactly did you give us?
-What are you expecting?
+What exactly did you give us?, and what exactly are you expecting?

-For many people this would be the standard question because they cannot see, discern, or honor, what they have been given.
-My dad used to call them “dead people with eyes.
-In other words their soul is not awake spiritually to receive understanding, or see the value in what they have been given.
+For many of us this would be the standard question because sometimes we can fail to see, discern, or honor, what we have been given.
+My dad used to call that “dead people with eyes”.
+In other words the soul is not awake spiritually to receive understanding, or see the value in what has been given.

 We are given one powerful gift, from that gift, like a tree, roots develop.
 We become stable.
-Our branches begin stretching out representing the many other sub-gifts within us.
-Over time, we begin to manifest, and come into the fullness of who we were created to be.
+Our branches stretch out representing the other sub-gifts within us.
+Over time, we begin to manifest more, and develop into the fullness of who we were created to be.

 We must first however recognize that one gift and help our children recognize theirs also.

-Helping our children recognize their “one gift”, or as some would say, their “super power” is a gift unto itself.
-We as parents have within us, the power to speak life and truth into our children, love them through words and deeds, then guide them in their journey of reconciliation and self-realization from one stage of life to another.
+Helping our children recognize their “one gift”, or as it is often called, their “super power” is a gift unto itself.
+We as parents have within us, the power to speak life and truth into our children, love them through words and deeds, and then guide them in their journey of reconciliation and self-realization from one stage of life to another.

-Although I never received a specific letter from my dad, (who was a single parent at that time), throughout my early life journey, especially while I was in college, he would write me small notes of wisdom and encouragement.
+Although I never received a specific letter from my dad, (who was a single parent to us at the time), I do remember throughout my early life journey, especially while I was in college, he would write me small notes of wisdom and encouragement.
 Today I do the same for my son.

-In a recent podcast, one of the panelists said that power lies, not in what we know, but in what we do with what we know, or what we have.
+In a recent podcast I heard one of the panelists say that power lies not in what we know, but in what we do with what we know, or what we have.

-Or better yet, where is the “return” on God’s investment in us?
-We should all have an answer ready and available to give.
+Or better yet, where is the “return” on my investment in you?
+Should we not all have an answer ready and available to give him?

 Are we working on the return of his investment in us, or have we expended or squandered the gifts he has given us on ourselves?
-Have we used the gifts he has given us to serve, influence, help, guide, love and change the lives of others and that of our children?
+Have we used the gifts he has given us for the purpose intended?
+To serve, influence, help, guide, love, model, support, and change the lives of others and that of our children?

 Read More: